 The Conservation Board invites you to visit your parks and wildlife areas and in leaving, remember those who follow you.

 Cass County Conservation

-Cass County Conservation 57744 Lewis Rd Lewis, IA 51544 (712) 769-2372 (712) 769-2392 (fax) History and Purpose The Cass County Conservation Board was established in 1958 as the county resource agency with the authority to acquire lands specifically for recreation and conservation.
+Cass County Conservation 57744 Lewis Rd Lewis, IA 51544 (712) 769-2372 (712) 769-2392 (fax)

+The Cass County Conservation Board was established in 1958 as the county resource agency with the authority to acquire lands specifically for recreation and conservation.
 Each member of the board is appointed by the Cass County Board of Supervisors and is appointed for five-year terms.
 The Cass County Conservation Board is dedicated to wildlife habitat development, management and preservation.
 These goals are reached by purchasing land for wildlife, by improving habitat quality and by providing educational programs for the citizens of the county.

-These goals are reached Current Board members are:
+Current Board members are: